Women are fast becoming the new face of homelessness in Australia.

 We work alongside existing community-based partners, support services and sponsors.

 And we provide transitional housing options by way of renovated caravans and hotel partners nationally to allow respite, peace and healing for women and children.

-• The development of a comprehensive support program with primary focus on preventative measures to reduce the number women progressing to homelessness.
+• Develop a comprehensive support program with primary focus on preventative measures to reduce the number women progressing to homelessness.

-• Our Separation Strategist to work with women who are in the initial stages of separation in order to keep as many women within their homes, avoid the Family Law Court and to provide financial, mental and emotional support pre-separation and divorce.
+• Roll out our "separation strategy" to work with women who are in the initial stages of separation in order to keep as many women within their homes, avoid the Family Law Court, and to provide financial, mental and emotional support pre-separation and divorce.

 • To decrease the number of homeless women

-• To provide temporary housing for women in financial and domestic hardship.
+• To provide temporary housing for women in financial and domestic hardship through the ALH Group

-• A traveling caravan that is to be utilised to provide educational services and the awareness of women’s homelessness
+• Renovate a "traveling caravan" that will be utilised to provide educational services and the awareness of women’s homelessness

-• Facilitating services with an allocated, consistent case worker, depending on the needs of the women who contact us.
+• Facilitate services with an allocated, consistent case worker, depending on the needs of the women who contact us.

 • To engage over 10,000 women in the first year with educational services, temporary housing solutions and assistance in their domestic situation.